 In the early 2000s, music was stored on cassette tapes and CDs, bought in store and listened to on devices such as stereo systems or portable Sony Walkmans.
 The first iPod was released in 2001, where you uploaded your CDs into iTunes and stored them all on a portable device, that you could listen to anywhere.

-The original iPod feature a 5GB hard drive capable of holding 1000 songs in 160-Kbps MP3 format.
+The original iPod featured a 5GB hard drive capable of holding 1000 songs in 160-Kbps MP3 format.
 A 10GB option was available from March 2002, which doubled its capacity to around 2000 songs.
 Even the iPod and other MP3 players themselves have become almost obsolete in the last five years, as the memory capacity of mobile phones grew to be large enough to store your music collection on.

 Nowadays, practically all music is downloaded or streamed to our phones and computers, dismissing the need for physical in store purchases.
 We can listen to our entire music collection anywhere, in great contrast to the year 2000 when you had to physically carry any tapes or CDs you wanted to listen to on the go.